 Yesterday my dear Sir and HULK headed off for first grade and kindergarten.
 Big smiles on their faces, not a care in the world.
-Saying goodbye to Sir seemed a little harder, because (as it should be) I wasn’t given the time to linger, kiss and cuddle as I wanted to.
-(As I’m sure MOST moms wanted too).
+Saying goodbye to Sir seemed a little harder, because (as it should be) I wasn’t given the time to linger, kiss, and cuddle as I wanted to.
+(As I’m sure MOST moms wanted to).
 To just hold him one moment longer.
-He just gave me this reassuring smile that said, Mom, I’ve got this!
+He just gave me this reassuring smile, saying, Mom, you’ve got this!
 Then he turned and ran to his class…

 Stop my beating heart!

 Luckily I got to spend an hour with HULK and his teacher, being introduced to how things are done in the class.
 He was beyond excited, bouncing up and down like TIGGER, about to explode with curiosity.
 He kept saying: “Look mom, I’m a big kid now.”